syazsolo/sovereignty/README.md

 ## `The Prisoner's Dilemma`

-`Game Theory 🎮` is a branch of science that deals with random environments and the strategies on how best to exploit whatever.
+`Game Theory 🎮` is a branch of science that deals with dynamics in a social environments.

-From `Game Theory 🎮`, emerged `The Prisoner's Dilemma`, which so happen is an actual game - that you can play.
+From `Game Theory 🎮`, emerged `The Prisoner's Dilemma`, which so happen is an actual game, that hasn't been made yet. - that you can play.

-With sovereignty, you just follow a few steps, and then you can start playing.
+With sovereignty, you just follow a few steps, and you can start playing.

-Veritasium is the best at explaining [`The Prisoner's Dilemma`](https://www.youtube.com/watch?v=mScpHTIi-kM)
+Veritasium is the best at explaining [`The Prisoner's Dilemma`](https://www.youtube.com/watch?v=mScpHTIi-kM).
+I first heard it from him.

 ## Status

 In development.

-# Tangible
+# What I expect to see

 `player = {
     // some definition